taranehkhosrojerdi/Image_style_transfer/README.md

-This repository contains my codes for the final project of the Machine Learning course lectured by Dr. Fatemeh Seyedsalehi on Spring 2024 semester.
+This repository contains my codes for final project of the Machine Learning course lectured by Dr. Fatemeh Seyedsalehi on Spring 2024 semester.

 The project contains the below sections: